Nekroze/codeforthought/chapter/playground.rst

 And now it would work fine without using the *Escape Sequence* ``\"`` because the `"`` character would not close the string in this case.
-Which you use is up to you in python however some languages the single and double quotation mark means different things.
+Which you use is up to you in :term:`Python` however some languages the single and double quotation mark means different things.

 For example sometimes we differentiate between a string and a character.
 A character is just one letter and a string is a collection of characters.
-But, dynamic languages to the rescue once more, python just takes either one and stores is for you without complaining.
+But, dynamic languages to the rescue once more, :term:`Python` just takes either one and stores is for you without complaining.

-Actually quick note, in python we can also easily do multi line strings by using a *Triple-Quoted String* which can use either single or double quotes and works on multiple lines of text.
+Actually quick note, in :term:`Python` we can also easily do multi line strings by using a *Triple-Quoted String* which can use either single or double quotes and works on multiple lines of text.